jeffand/aws-data-pipelines/README.md

-#FOD Data Pipeline Creation Scripts
+# Data Pipeline Creation Scripts

 This will run locally with the aws commandline tools installed.